Electron BTE

 Introduction to the BTE

-Following a process similar to what was done in phonon BTE section, the linearized electronic BTE for a system exposed to an applied electric field and thermal gradient can be written as,
+The linearized electronic BTE for a system exposed to an applied electric field and thermal gradient can then be written,

 \[e \boldsymbol{v}_{\lambda} \cdot \boldsymbol{E} \frac{\partial \bar{f}_{\lambda}}{\partial \epsilon} + \boldsymbol{v}_{\lambda} \cdot \boldsymbol{\nabla} T \frac{\partial \bar{f}_{\lambda}}{\partial T} = - \sum_{\lambda'} \Omega_{\lambda\lambda'} \delta f_{\lambda'}\]